learn-co-curriculum/dsc-web-scraping-in-practice/README.md

 * http://books.toscrape.com/catalogue/page-4.html
 * etc.

 In more complex examples, you would simply have to use selections such as those for the title, price, star rating and availability to retrieve the url of the next page.
 However, in simple cases like this, it is possible to simply hardwire the page urls in a for loop.
 In the upcoming lab, you'll formalize this knowledge by writing a script to scrape all 50 pages from the site.
-The pseudocode will look something like this:
+The pseudo-code will look something like this:

 ```python
 df = pd.DataFrame()